khealio/mtpmount/README.md

 [![License](https://img.shields.io/badge/license-WTFPL-brightgreen?style=plastic)](https://github.com/hst125fan/mtpmount/blob/master/license.md)

 Project is built using Visual Studio 2022.
 An installation of [Dokan](https://dokan-dev.github.io/) is required for this program to run.
-The project was built with Dokan v2.3.0.1000.
+The current version was built with Dokan v2.3.0.1000.
 Older versions **will not work at all.** Newer versions will be tested once they receive stable releases.

 Usage only from command line.
 Once mtpmount executable is in a %PATH% directory, these commands should do it: